-- Time, if we do a 5 hour disco, we can be traveling up to and hour there and back, we can take up to 2hours to setup and an hour to take down.
+- Time, if we do a 5-hour disco, we can be travelling up to an hour there and back, we can take up to 2hours to set up and an hour to take down.
 That’s 10 hours in total!

 - Websites, Advertising & everything else.
-Business cards, Flyers, T-Shirts, Banners, Advertising, stationary, accountancy etc. Too much to mention to be honest.
+Business cards, Flyers, T-Shirts, Banners, Advertising, stationery, accountancy etc. Too much to mention to be honest.

 So if you take all that into account, how can a legal disco operator or DJ really charge £120?
 If we charged £120 for an adult disco we would be making a massive loss.

 We charge what we feel is a fair price for an outstanding service.
 We don’t cut corners!
 We refuse to cut corners to cut our fees.
 We like to think we offer a fantastic service from start to finish and our clients would agree.